-Marriage is for two consenting adults.
-Definition of adult has not been nationally defined by law, however, a child is a person that is below 18 years old.
+Marriage is for two consenting adults (male and female).
+An adult has not been nationally defined by law, however, a child is a person that is below 18 years old.
 Nigeria has three (3) forms of legally recognised marriages; English/Statutory Marriage, Customary Marriage and then Islamic/Sharia Marriage.
 All the forms of marriages seem to allow child marriage.
 Child marriage is forced marriage, since a child lacks the power to agree to a marriage.

 Marriage in Nigeria:

 In Nigeria, marriage is a union of the opposite sex, it could be monogamous (one man and one woman) or polygamous (one man and more than two wives).
 Statutory marriage (marriage according to the federal law on marriage) is monogamous.
 Customary marriage (marriage according to native law and custom) is polygamous.
 Islamic marriage (marriage according to Islamic law and the Quran) is polygamous.
 All the three (3) forms of marriages are recognized and valid in Nigeria.
 By the way, same sex marriage is an offence in all parts of Nigeria.

 If marriage is a union (agreement/contract) between a man and a woman, then it means that there must be a clear understanding and consent between the parties.
 Can there be an agreement /consent where parties do not agree?

 Consent of all parties to a marriage is the bedrock of marriages and is required in all forms/types/classes of marriages in Nigeria.
 Since consent is important in any marriage, it is a requirement for a valid marriage in any of the forms of marriages in Nigeria.
 There cannot be a valid marriage, where there is no consent.